 "Don't see how he can cross us-unless he wants to die," Utah Tyrrell said.
 "He's going to be there.
 If he tries to pull anything, he'll get the first bullet."

-Curt Metheny was trying to figure out who the inside man might be.
+Curt was trying to figure out who the inside man might be.
 There were no very likely suspects, it seemed.
 But then, Curt didn't know much about the bank employees, except for Barnaby and Theron Ware.
-If it was Barney, he would have told Curt about it-wouldn't he?
-If it was Theron, why had he tried to shoot Jack that night in back of Mustang Mamie's?
-Curt couldn't answer the questions, or solve the puzzle.
+If it were Barney, he would have told Curt about it-wouldn't he?
+If it were Theron, why had he tried to shoot Jack that night in back of the Mustang?
 "I want two men in town tonight," Utah said.
 "That'll be the Kid and Dusty-they look the least like bad men."
-He touched his blemished cheek, and smiled at Jack's eye patch.
+He touched his blemished cheek and smiled at Jack's eye patch.
 "You and I are too easy to recognize, Jack-and Bowie and Herm look too tough."

-"Why don't we all go in together, in the morning?"
+"Why don't we all go in together in the morning?"
 Bowden asked.

 "That way we might run into another Arrowhead.
-This way the Kid and Dusty can warn us off, if there's anything like that brewing."

-"They better stay sober and keep the hell outa them hog ranches," Bowie muttered, his eyes narrowed on Ansted and Shands.
+This way the Kid and Dusty can warn us off if there's anything like that brewing."
+"They better stay sober," Bowie muttered, his eyes narrowed on Ansted and Shands.

 "Don't worry about that, Bowie," laughed Kid Ansted.
-"Saloons and straddle houses are the first places you and Herm head for in any town, but Dusty and I got more sense."
+"Saloons are the first place you and Herm head for in any town, but Dusty and I got more sense."
 Utah Tyrrell turned to Curt.
 "You'd probably like to go in tonight, too.
 Pick up some of your things and get ready to move out."
 Curt nodded, and Utah continued: "You'll have to stay out of sight-and out of trouble."
 "I will," Curt promised earnestly.
 "I won't leave the livery barn."

-Bowie Bowden exploded: "For the luvva jeezus, Utah!
-This punk's liable to give the whole goddamn thing away."
+Bowie Bowden exploded: "For the luvva god, Utah!
+This punk's liable to give the whole damn thing away."
 "I don't believe so," Utah said quietly.

 Jack Metheny fixed his one eye coldly on Bowden.
 "Keep your tongue off my brother, Bowie.
 I won't bother to warn you again."
 Bowie got up and stalked away from the circle, with Herm Goedert lumbering along behind him.